-If you haven’t reported the barking nuisance within the last 30 days, submit your complaint in writing to Animal Control with the dog owner’s address, description of complaint, times and dates, description of dog and any other helpful information to build a potential prosecution case.
+If you haven't reported the barking nuisance within the last 30 days, submit your complaint in writing to Animal Control with the dog owner's address, description of complaint, times and dates, description of the dog and any other helpful information to build a potential prosecution case.
 Be sure to include your name, address, and phone number.
 Animal Control does not accept anonymous complaints.
 Letters may be addressed to:

 Carson Animal Care Center

 216. W Victoria Street

 In response, Animal Control will send a letter to the dog owner stating the complaint about excessive noise and offering some suggestions to minimize the barking behavior.
 The dog owner will be given a week to voluntarily comply.